yacineMahdid/deep-learning-model-explained/resnet/README.md

         x = self.layer3(x)
         x = self.layer4(x)
 ```

-Which is where the idea of bypassing connections comes from.

 ## ResNet | _make_layer
 The last helper functions used in order to build the full residual neural network is `_make_layer` which is called in the constructor as follows:
 ```python